 Years 5 & 6; independent or supported reading 20 minutes 4 x a week

-How reading is assessed at Wick
+How reading comprehension is taught and assessed at Wick